-Markus Dittrich, Ph.D. is a computational biophysicist, Group Leader of the NRBSC and Adjunct Assistant Professor in the Department of Computational and Systems Biology at the University of Pittsburgh.
+Markus Dittrich, Ph.D. is a computational biophysicist, Director of the NRBSC and Adjunct Assistant Professor in the Department of Computational and Systems Biology at the University of Pittsburgh.
 His background is in molecular modeling of biomolecular systems employing molecular dynamics and quantum chemical methods to study enzyme structure and function.
 At NRBSC his research interests are the modeling of the structure and function of synapses using the Resource's reaction diffusion code MCell.
 He is also heading the MCell development efforts at NRBSC.

 Greg Hood received a BS in mathematics and a BA in philosophy from Case Western Reserve University in 1980 and an MS in computer science from Carnegie Mellon University in 1982.
 He joined the Biomedical Group at the Pittsburgh Supercomputing Center in 1995, and has been a neuroscience specialist there since 1999.